brentvollebregt/nitratine.net/posts/auto-py-to-exe/post.md

 description: "This project allows you to convert python scripts to executables with a simple interface.
 The interface uses chromes app mode and lists all possible flags for pyinstaller.
 The whole idea seems automatic as it cleans up after itself."
 github: brentvollebregt/auto-py-to-exe

+[TOC]

 ## What is this?
-This application displays a simple interface that allows you to convert py to exe easily.
+This application displays a simple interface that allows you to convert .py to .exe easily.
 By just selecting the file, if you want it to convert to onefile and if you want a console, you will only need to press convert and wait for the script to do the rest.

 <div markdown="1" style="text-align: center">